djburdick/laptop/README.md

 ======

 Laptop is a script to set up a Mac OS X laptop for Rails development.
 This was forked from (https://github.com/thoughtbot/laptop).
-Thanks to the thoughtbot guys!
+Thanks to the http://thoughtbot.com/ guys!

 Requirements
 ------------